domRiddle/ASF/Docker.md

 ## Pro tips

 When you already have your ASF docker container ready, you don't have to use `docker run` every time.
 You can easily stop/start ASF docker container with `docker stop asf` and `docker start asf`.
-Although keep in mind that updating ASF will still require from you to `docker stop`, `docker rm`, `docker pull` and `docker run` again.
-This is because you must rebuild your container from fresh ASF docker image every time you want to use latest version.
+Keep in mind that if you're not using `latest` tag then updating ASF will still require from you to `docker stop`, `docker rm`, `docker pull` and `docker run` again.
+This is because you must rebuild your container from fresh ASF docker image every time you want to use ASF version included in latest image.

-As hinted by above, ASF included in docker container won't automatically update itself, which means that **you** are in charge of using up-to-date `justarchi/archisteamfarm` repo.
-At least for now, as we might bring auto-update feature eventually.
+As hinted by above, ASF in tag other than `latest` won't automatically update itself, which means that **you** are in charge of using up-to-date `justarchi/archisteamfarm` repo.
+This has many advantages as typically the app should not touch its own code when being run, but we also understand convenience that comes from not having to worry about ASF version in your docker container.

-You should typically run ASF in docker container with `AutoRestart: false` and `Headless: true` global settings.
-This will clearly tell ASF that you don't want ASF to spawn new processes and that it should not expect user input from you.
+You should typically run ASF in docker container with `Headless: true` global setting.
+This will clearly tell ASF that you're not here to provide missing details and it should not ask for those.
+Of course, for initial setup you should consider leaving that option at `false` so you can easily set up things, but in long-run you're typically not attached to ASF console, therefore it'd make sense to inform ASF about that.